elymma/TFL-Travel-Dashboard-Dash-App/README.md

 #### Visualisation 3: Variation in Travel Modes
 ##### Target audience:
-* TFL Associated Employee: As a TFL Associated Employee I would like to know how much the usage of each travel mode varies over a chosen time period so that I can decide how the distribution of emplyees will likely need to be adjusted over that time period according how much the number of journeys varies.
+* TFL Associated Employee: As a TFL Associated Employee I would like to know how much the usage of each travel mode varies over a chosen time period so that I can decide how the distribution of employees will likely need to be adjusted over that time period according how much the number of journeys varies.
 [New user story]
 ##### Question answered:
 * How much variation is there in TFL usage for each travel mode over a chosen time period?